emberjs-cn/www.emberjs.cn/source/bilingual_guides/models/finding-records.md

 ### 查询一个记录

-If you provide an number or string as the second argument to `store.find()`, Ember Data will attempt to retrieve a record of that with that ID.
+If you provide a number or string as the second argument to `store.find()`, Ember Data will attempt to retrieve a record of that with that ID.
 This will return a promise that fulfills with the requested record: